 Smart Card and Remote Desktop Services

-Beginning in Windows Vista, smart card redirection logic and WinSCard API are combined to support multiple redirected sessions into a single process.
+The content in this topic applies to the versions of Windows that are designated in the Applies To list at the beginning of this topic.
+In these versions, smart card redirection logic and WinSCard API are combined to support multiple redirected sessions into a single process.

 Smart card support is required to enable many Remote Desktop Services scenarios.
 These include: